tcarland/transam/README.md

 =====================================

-*TransAm* is a tool for transcoding between a variety audio formats while tracking or manipulating the audio metadata (eg. id3 tags).
+*TransAm* is a tool for transcoding between a variety audio formats while tracking or manipulating the audio metadata, ie. id3 tags.
 Namely the *mp3*, *flac*, *aac*, and Vorbis *ogg* formats are supported.
 It makes use of existing (*FOSS*) audio tools for the decoding and/or encoding of files.